-Home > Lifestyle > Man > Your life Updated 28 March 2013 12 things good drivers do These 12 things are non-negotiable if you're hitting the road this Easter.
+Home > Lifestyle > Man > Your life Updated 20 January 2014 12 things good drivers do These 12 things are non-negotiable if you're hitting the road this Easter.
 In fact, if you ever drive anywhere.
-0 Pin It iStock Related Asleep at the wheel How drinking affects your driving Follow us Facebook » Ask CyberShrink » Join Talk forums » Test Your sex toy IQ » The hardest part of growing a moustache 10 yucky hygiene facts Another holiday season lies ahead and, as usual, roads will be crowded.
+0 Pin It iStock Related Asleep at the wheel How drinking affects your driving Follow us Facebook » Ask CyberShrink » Join Talk forums » Test Your sex toy IQ » Man-Hood mapping Prince Harry joins the baldies Another holiday season lies ahead and, as usual, roads will be crowded.
 Motor vehicle accidents claim thousands of lives every year.
 Some of these accidents are simply unavoidable, such as when a tree trunk falls on your car on the highway, or a runaway truck hits you while you are in peak hour traffic.But if you do these twelve things,you will have a good chance of not becoming one of the many accident statistics.Never skimp on tyres.
 Have your tyres checked regularly.
 When you are driving, your only contact with the road is more or less the size of four handpalms.
 If they have no tread, just add some rain and it could be like trying to dance on a slippery bathroom floor.Cross-check at traffic lights.
 Don’t assume that everyone else will stop at red traffic lights.
 Get into the habit of looking left and right before driving when the light turns green.Beware distractions in your midst.
 A screaming child, a pet on the loose or even something such as a bee in the car, can distract you for that crucial second.
 Stop if you can and sort it out before driving further.
 In the long run, a bee sting or cat vomit in the car can be sorted out much more easily than multiple head injuries or a broken limb.Speed indeed kills.
 When you are travelling at high speed, it reduces your available reaction time before a collision or some other disaster.
 It also increases the impact if you should be involved in an accident.
 The faster you drive, the more dangerous it is.
 Pure and simple.Don’t drink and drive.
 Make this a rule for which there are no exceptions.
 It is not only your life you put at risk, but also that of other innocent road users, who could be killed as a result of your unwillingness to admit that you are too drunk to drive.Keep your distance.
 A decent following distance has prevented many accidents.
 Ask yourself if you would be able to stop if the car in front of you braked sharply.
 This is not only important for long distance driving, but also for morning traffic.Check brakes and shocks.
 If these are in good order, they could save your life in a crisis situation, such as when you have to swerve out to avoid an oncoming truck.
 Don’t skimp on these.
 They should be a priority in your life and should be viewed as being as important as essential medication.
 The same applies to regular services on your car.Steer clear of road rage incidents.
 If you think someone is deliberately trying to harass you, or to provoke some reaction by driving aggressively or shouting or using hand signs, ignore them.
 They could have a gun or some other weapon in the car.
 Turn off, let them pass, drive to the nearest police station, stare fixedly ahead and drive on or do whatever you need to in order to get away.
 Stop passengers from engaging with road hogs.
 Do not stop on a deserted road and do not react aggressively – you could pay for it with your life.Fill up please.
 Having no petrol in your car is something that can happen easily to anyone.
 Be vigilant and check that it never gets to the point where the red light stops flashing and just shines brightly.
 You don’t know who might be in the car behind you offering assistance.
 Horror movies have started this way.Join the AA and charge up your mobile phone.
 The car grinds to a halt on a dark deserted road just the other side of nowhere.
 If you have a cellphone and can contact the AA, this could save your life.
 Who knows what may be lurking in the farmhouse over the hill?Wear your seatbelt.
 The human body is simply not made to deal with slamming into anything solid at 60km/h or more.
 The seatbelt restrains you and stops you from hitting anything in front of you, or falling out of the car if it should roll.
 Wearing a seatbelt is simply non-negotiable.
 If your car is moving, you should be strapped in.Check water and oil regularly.
 Do this on a fixed date, such as the first of the month, so you won’t forget for weeks on end.
 Oil lubricates the engine and water helps keep the temperature down.
 Serious damage can be done to your engine if either the water or the oil runs out.
-Susan Erasmus More in Lifestyle 8 weird burial customs More: ManYour life advertisement Get a quote Bestmed - offering you quality healthcare and freedom of choice Momentum - save up to 35% on healthcare Medihelp - quality, affordable medical scheme cover advertisement Read Health24’s Comments Policy Comment on this story 0 comments Add your comment Thank you, your comment has been submitted.
+Susan Erasmus More in Lifestyle Truck explosion: the law on explosives More: ManYour life advertisement Get a quote Momentum - save up to 35% on healthcare advertisement Read Health24’s Comments Policy Comment on this story 0 comments Add your comment Thank you, your comment has been submitted.
 Logout Comment 0 characters remaining Share on Facebook Logout Comment 0 characters remaining Share on Facebook Loading comments...
-From our sponsors Your retirement - a healthy mindset So many people, why so alone?
-You can still enjoy the sweet things in life Take the sugar test, it could save your life.
-Live healthier Depression » Depression Depression and ageing Teen depression Depression: do you know the signs?
-One of the key roles you can play in the health of someone who is depressed or suffers from anxiety is to make sure they get the help they need.
-Here's what you need to know.
-Healthy dog » Dog weightloss Dog behaviour Overweight dogs Food not to feed your dog Feeding you dog 'human food' may be detrimental to its health.
+From our sponsors Recovery after exercise is an essential part of any workout What is Metabolic Syndrome?
+Could you have it?
+Eyecare for computer users Treet-It Anti-Lice aiding schools in the prevention of Head Lice Live healthier Down hill? » Argus Cycle Tour Celebrities who masturbate Can't get it up?
+Erectile dysfunction and the cyclist Does cycling cause erectile dysfunction?
+Some urologists seem to think so.
+Fitness fuel » Banned substances Sport and nutrition Exercise myths busted Are there any 'safe' sports supplements?
+Sportsmen and -women need to be super vigilant when they take any medication or supplement.
+Just one wrong step can ruin a promising career, DietDoc warns.